Predictive Scheduling Laws in 2023: What Employers Need to Know

 - Document retention, including approved work schedules and work schedule estimates

 Increasingly included in these laws is predictability pay—a penalty (one to four hours additional pay) on the employer for changing an employee’s schedule within a certain period, usually less than one week before their shift.
-The payment can vary depending on where your company is located and will depend on how much notice you gave the employee of the change.
+The payment can vary depending on where your company is located and will depend on how much notice you give the employee of the change.

 Compliance with predictive scheduling laws presents unique challenges, especially for larger companies.
-Those businesses with locations in more than one city or state may have to abide by different sets of work schedule laws.
+Those businesses with locations in more than one city or state may have to abide by different sets of work schedule labor laws.
 This creates confusion and the real possibility of an innocent but costly violation.

-Here are some key steps you can take if you operate in an area with predictive scheduling laws.
+Here are some key steps you can take if you operate in an area with predictive scheduling laws:

 Step 1: Determine if your company is a covered employer.
 The first thing to do is to determine whether your company is subject to the work schedule law.
 Every employment law will define a covered employer.
 Some work schedule laws only apply to restaurant and retail businesses, while others apply more broadly.
 If your industry is not listed, the regulation may not apply to you.

 Step 3: Conduct training.
 For managers who schedule employees, you want to ensure they receive detailed training on the predictive scheduling law in your location.
-They will be responsible for scheduling employees and making changes so they need to know where their boundaries are under the law.
+They will be responsible for scheduling employees and making changes, so they need to know where their boundaries are under the law.

 Step 4: Audit your processes.
 Once established, you will want to routinely audit your processes for all of your business locations.
 This will help ensure that your company remains compliant.
 Running regular audits will also help you uncover areas for improvement, allowing you to make changes as employment laws change.